near-ndc/voting-v1/voting_body/README.md

 - top up with more NEAR to reach `active_queue_bond`;
 - get a support by one of the Congress members using `support_proposal_by_congress`.

-If a proposal doesn't meet the conditions to move to the active queue, then the proposal is removed and the bond is moved to a community fund.
+If a proposal doesn't meet the conditions to move to the active queue, then the proposal is **removed** and the bond is **slashed** (moved to a community fund).
 For overdue proposals, anyone can call `remove_pre_vote_prop` method to do the cleanup and slash.
 To incentivize it, `REMOVE_REWARD` is deduced from the bond and sent to the caller.

 Note: originally only a congress support was required to move a proposal to the active queue.
 However, that creates a strong subjectivity and censorship (example: VB wants to dismiss a house - obviously house may not be happy and not "support" such a proposal).

 ### Active queue